 Water crisis, the food industry rides the tiger

 According l ' United Nations Office for Disaster Risk Reduction, the water crisis is destined to become the next pandemic.
-Urgent action is needed for water management.
+Urgent actions are needed for water management.
 Human activities are worsening the drought and increasing its impact.

 In this, the report is merciless: the food industry uses over 70% of the world's water, which is increasingly depleted and polluted.